senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/06-update-sections/06-update-sections.md

-# Update Documents for Section Types
+# Update and Complete Documents for Sections Assigned to Individual User(s)

 ## Introduction